jmquigley/meshwork/README.md

 ## Configuration and Usage

-The application can be configured a three ways:
+The application can be configured three ways:

 - A configuration file named `meshwork.json`.
-- A Command line parameters to a cli named `meshwork`.
+- A Command line parameter to a CLI named `meshwork`.
 - An inline JSON object passed to `meshwork()`.

-The inline JSON has the highest precedence over the configuration file.
+The inline JSON object has the highest precedence over the configuration file.
 This allows the program to override the settings programatically.

 ### Configuration File
 The application will look for a configuration at the root of the project named `meshwork.json`.
-This file contains the base package.json file and a list of modules that will be merged with the base.
+This file contains the base package.json file and a list of modules that will be merged with the base:

     {
         "base": "package.json",